 Background: Division of Berlin

-At the end of World War II, Germany was divided into four occupation zones controlled by the United States, Great Britain, France, and the Soviet Union.
-The city of Berlin, located deep in the Soviet zone, was also divided into four sectors, which caused significant tensions between the Allies and the USSR.
+After the Second World War was completed in 1945, the totalterritory of Germany was split into four zones occupied by the USA, Great Britain, France and the USSR.
+The city of Berlin, located deep into Soviet zone was also divided into four sectors also creating deep cleavage between the western allies and the USSR.

-As the relationship between the U.S. and the USSR deteriorated, the Soviet Union implemented a blockade of West Berlin in an attempt to gain control of the entire city.
-This is where the Berlin Airlift became crucial.
+When the tension between the U.S and the USSR escalated, the Soviet Union put a blockade in West Berlin in the hope of gaining control of the city.
+This is the point where the Berlin Airlift became important.

 The Berlin Airlift Initiative

-In response to the blockade, the United States and its allies launched the Berlin Airlift operation.
-It aimed to transport vital supplies, such as food, fuel, and other necessities, into West Berlin.
-The airlift began on June 26, 1948, and continued for almost a year until May 12, 1949.
+The berlin blockaded as a result of which the United States and its allies initiated the Berlin Airlift programme.
+It intended to bring food, fuel and other requirements into the besieged West Berlin.
+When the Berlin Airlift started on June 26, 1948, it remained in force for nearly one year ending on May 12, 1949.

 The Berlin Airlift held immense significance for various reasons: